Status: Closed for an 18-month restoration and not available for booking during the works. Confirm the reopening date before planning a stay.

 Editorial · #1 on the Top 20 Hotels in Dubai 2026 list

-Burj Al Arab Jumeirah's case for the Dubai stay is the iconic Tom Wright sail combined with the dedicated 280-metre artificial island.
-The property is the only hotel in the world with its own bridge-accessed private island, which means the architectural register and the operational privacy run at a tier no other hotel can match.
+Burj Al Arab Jumeirah's case for the Dubai stay is the iconic Tom Wright sail on its own bridge-accessed island roughly 280 metres offshore.
+It is effectively the only hotel of its kind with a dedicated private island, which is what lets the architecture and the operational privacy run at a tier no other Dubai hotel matches.

-Al Mahara underwater restaurant runs the formal dinner anchor; Skyview Bar on the 27th floor handles the cocktail programme with the working Dubai skyline view.
-Forbes Five-Star recognition has been continuous since the programme's UAE expansion.
-The Jumeirah Beach position is fifteen minutes by car from Downtown Dubai and twenty-five minutes from Dubai International airport.
-Best for the iconic Dubai stay where the address itself is the trip.
+Al Mahara, the aquarium-set restaurant, and the Skyview Bar high in the tower long carried the dining and the Dubai skyline view, and Forbes Five-Star recognition has been consistent.
+The Jumeirah Beach position is roughly fifteen minutes by car from Downtown Dubai and twenty-five from the airport.
+The decisive caveat right now: the hotel is closed for an 18-month restoration through about 2027, so plan around the reopening rather than a 2026 stay.
+Best, when it returns, for the iconic Dubai stay where the address itself is the trip.

 Also great for